-This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants, and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
-We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on the performance and statistical data.
-Accordingly, we do not express such an opinion or conclusion.
+We were not engaged to perform, and did not perform, an audit, the objective of which would be the expression of an opinion on management's assertions.
+Accordingly, we do not express such an opinion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-The purpose of this report is solely to describe the scope of testing performed on the performance and statistical data accompanying the annual financial statements of the (City or Parish School Board or Charter School), as required by Louisiana Revised Statue 24:514.1, and the result of that testing, and not to provide an opinion on control or compliance.
+The purpose of this report is solely to describe the scope of testing performed on the performance and statistical data accompanying the annual financial statements of the (City or Parish School Board or Charter School), as required by Louisiana Revised Statue 24:514.I, and the result of that testing, and not to provide an opinion on control or compliance.
 Accordingly, this report is not suitable for any other purpose.
 Under Louisiana Revised Statute 24:513, this report is distributed by the Louisiana Legislative Auditor as a public document.